nitin42/Creating-a-pretty-printer/visitor.md

 We will be using this pattern to visit a particular type of node in our syntax tree and perform an operation.

-So let's define a `Visitor` class without further edo.
+So let's define a `Visitor` class without further ado.

 ```js
 class Visitor {